-130 DOLLARS REWARD.
+150 DOLLARS REWARD.

-13 AN away from the subscriber on Saturday night hat three negro men, named Collin Brooks, Joe Carroll, and Tobias Marun.
-Collin is about 27 years old, thin features, very black, and about 5 feet, 8 inches high, Joe is about 24 years old, 5 feet 8 or 10 inches in height, a square, gtout buil t fellow, complexion not so dark as Collins.
-Tobias is about 20 years of age, 5 feet 10 or 11 inches high, yellow complexion, thick upper lip, and prominent front teeth.
-There are no known body marks by which these men ou be particularly described, morean any particular description of clothing be given, other than such as are usual to plantation hands at this season.
-Their abscribing was writhout cause, and it is believed they have made towards Pennsylvania.
-A reward of 150 dollars will be given for apprehending and securing in jail the said fellows so that I get them again; and if brought home all reasonable expenses:
+1 AN away from the subscriber on Saturday night last three negro men, named Collin Brooks, Joe Carroll, and Tobias Martin.
+Collin is about 27 years old, thin features, very black, and about 5 feet, 8 inches high, a square, atout 5 bull 5 feet, 8 or 10 inches in height, a square, atout buil t fellow, complexion not so dark as Collins.
+Tobias is about 29 years of age, 5 feet 10 or 11 inches high, yellow complexion, thick upper lip, and prominent front teells.
+There are no known body marks by which stress men cun be particularly described, nor can any particular description of clothing be given, other than such as are usual to plaintation hands at this season.
+Their absorbiding was without cause, and it is believed they have made towards Pennsylvania.
+A reward of 150 dollars will be given for apprehending and securing in jail the said fellows so that I get them again; and if brought home all reasonable expenses.